Photo Exhibition on Holocaust "The courage to remember" 2012

 Mr. AA Syed (Secretary General MUNA) in his address stressed the need of becoming free, bold and frank.
 He said that, “It is our duty morally, socially and legally to observe and remember again and again Victims of Holocaust to educate the people of every country to not to repeat such heinous crime against the humanity.”

-“History has also seen the tyranny that due to a moment’s mistake, the punishment was in centuries.”
+Mr. Syed read out a stanza of Urdu Poetry which translates as follows, “History has also seen the tyranny that due to a moment’s mistake, the punishment was in centuries.”

 Mr. Ajay Bagga from Art of Living Foundation narrated 3 events – 1947 partition (“Indian Holocaust”); 1984 Anti-Sikh riots (a test of the Aam Admi (Common man) of his will to protect his fellow men); 2008 26/11 attacks – Sandeep Unnikrishnan’s father’s words to the survivors – “Your survival has given meaning to my loss”.
 He warned that “today the world is very similar to the state of the world prior to the Holocaust and the wars, when youth unemployment is at its peak and mental and social unrest is high.
 We must encourage higher proportion of inter-religious learning to enhance the understanding among religions, and thus spirituality – rather than conserve neutralist secularism.
 Technology must not mean desensitization.
 With these efforts, our peace quotient will rise.”